 The last thing you want is to end up paying for hardware or software installation when you’ve already paid for its acquisition or lack customer support in the future when you need it.

-Top Challenges Businesses Face in Adopting Business Information Technology Solutions
+What Are the Top Challenges Businesses Face in Adopting Business Information Technology Solutions?
+(2 Things)

 Some of the reasons why most businesses are yet to tap the immense potential of business information technology are:

 Technology is expensive, which is one of the main reasons most businesses choose to forego innovative business information technology solutions.